Coadon/CurseFetch/README.md

-The project homepage is usually linked by -- `https://www.curseforge.com/minecraft/modpacks/[PROJECT NAME]` -- and is also what is listed in the `modlist.html` of every modpack, which we will also scrape.
+The project homepage is usually linked by -- `https://www.curseforge.com/minecraft/modpacks/[PROJECT NAME]` -- and we can find using `https://cflookup.com/[PROJECT ID]` which we must scrape (it does not have an api).

-The order of the `modlist.html` and `manifest.json` matches.
-Thus, the mod files may be downloaded in bulk.

 CurseForge---your website looked like sb shat on it, please fix it.